Chipped Crown: What To Do, Repair Options & When to See a Dentist

 • Decay is present around the tooth

-Your dentist will suggest the best crown material based on your chewing strength and aesthetic goals.
+Your dentist will suggest the best crown material based on your chewing strength and aesthetic goals and price of teeth crowns.

 FAQs About Chipped Crowns